certifiedp/Marcgarimi/README.md

 Backend - Solidity, Hardhat

 ## Next Steps
 To find ways to further simplify the trading scene...
 Maybe breaking away from traditional finance and trading IP on-chain.
+Wouldn't things be great if they were so simple.